-Sarah Smith, MPA, RN Camp Health Officer
+Sarah Spencer, MPA, RN, BSN, NREMT Camp Health Officer

-2019 CAMP BOLD EAGLE HEALTH CENTER AWARDS
+2025 CAMP BOLD EAGLE HEALTH CENTER AWARDS BUTTERFLY AWARD CHECKLIST

-Butterfly Awa rd Checklist Bleeding Disorder Information ☐ What is the name of your bleeding disorder and what is the severity level? ☐ Name three places in your body where you could have a bleed. ☐ What is a joint bleed?
-What do you call the balance of bleeding and clotting?
-What are the steps involved in hemostasis?
-What are the steps involved in formation of platelet plug?
-How would you know if you were having a joint bleed?
-What kinds of bleeds are most dangerous?
-How would you know if you were having a "head" bleed?
-What are the symptoms?
-Why should you treat a bleed as soon as possible?
-What can happen if Prepare for infusion.
-Gather supplies □ Factor, syringes, butterfly, tourniquet, alcohol wipes, gauze pad or cotton, tape, band aid, sharps container, waste basket, log sheets.
-Why do you need to get everything ready first? you don't?
-What does it mean if someone has an "inhibitor"?
-What is the name of your medication?
-How does factor work in your body?
-Can everyone with hemophilia use the Prepare factor concentrate ☐ Check name of factor, number of units, lot number, expiration date ☐ Mixes factor with aseptic technique, examines diluted factor same factor?
-Perform infusion □ Is the amount of factor the same in every bottle?□ When might you need to use more than one bottle of factor? □ Locates Vein□ Applies Tourniquet□ Cleans site with alcohol in circular Why might you need to treat more than once in a day? ☐ How long does the factor that you take motion ☐ Inserts butterfly needle ☐ Checks for blood return.
-What is a blood return? stay in your body?
-1 month, 1 week, 1 hour?
-What is "Prophy"?
-Why would someone be on this kind of treatment? □ Removes tourniquet.
-Why do you have to remove the tourniquet before you push in factor? □ Infuses Are you on Prophy?
-Why do you want to learn to infuse your own factor?
-Give two reasons. ☐ Removes needle, applies pressure to site with cotton or gauze ☐ Applies band aid □ Where do you infuse the factor- into a vein or into a muscle?
-What is the difference? □ Show 2 possible veins that you could use for an infusion.
-Why is it important Clean up / log infusion ☐ Dispose of medical waste in appropriate container ☐ Disinfectant / Bleach clean up of surface to have more than one site?
+Bleeding Disorder Information

+- What is the name of your bleeding disorder and what is the severity level? - Name three places in your body where you could have a bleed. - □ What is a joint bleed? - □ How would you know if you were having a joint bleed? - □ What kinds of bleeds are most dangerous? - How would you know if you were having a "head" bleed?
+What are the symptoms? - Why should you treat a bleed as soon as possible?
+What can happen if you don't? - □ What does it mean if someone has an "inhibitor"? - □ What is the name of your medication? - How does factor work in your body? - □ Can everyone with hemophilia use the same factor? - □ Is the amount of factor the same in every bottle? - □ When might you need to use more than one bottle of factor? - Why might you need to treat more than once in a day? - How long does the factor that you take stay in your body?
+1 month, 1 week, 1 hour? - What is "Prophy"?
+Why would someone be on this kind of treatment?
+Are you on Prophy? - Why do you want to learn to infuse your own factor?
+Give two reasons. - Where do you infuse the factor, into a vein or into a muscle?
+What is the difference? - □ Show 2 possible veins that you could use for an infusion.
+Why is it important to have more than one site?